 Herding Dogs And Aquarium Fish

 These dogs are intelligent and caring and are not likely to care about your fish tank.
-Some may find solace in having a fish tank to watch, especially if you live in an apartment.
+Some may find solace in having a fish tank to watch, especially if they live in an apartment.
 These dogs love to be active, so you have to watch the playing near the fish tank for obvious reasons.

 Herding Dogs And Pond Fish

-I’ve had pond fish for most of my life, and the dogs we’ve had have always left the fish alone.
+I’ve had pond fish for most of my life, and our dogs have always left the fish alone.
 I only once had a herding dog, a Border Collie, pay any attention at all, and that’s because her ball had gone in the pond with the koi and a big old koi was tasting the ball.
 The dog appeared to display a bit of jealousy and wanted to protect her toy.
 However, the dog hesitated to jump into the water.
 And after about thirty seconds, the koi lost interest in the ball.
 I was there to fish it out of the water anyway.
 No harm, no fuss.
 If you are concerned, put a small fence up or keep the dog leashed around the pond.

 Herding Dogs And Fishing

 Herding dog breeds make fantastic companions.
 With that in mind, they are great to take fishing with you.
-Just be warned, most of the herding dogs are smart and will want to help you fish.
+Just be warned, most of the herding dogs are savvy and will want to help you fish.
 Fish hooks and dogs don’t mix well, so keep your wits about you.